-The high switching (low load) case assumes residential, watt-hour, and 0 to 100 kW blended usage to be reduced by 4% from the expected load level over the course of the calendar years 2019 and 2020 as the communities that are opting out from ComEd service renew their municipal aggregation programs.
+The high switching (low load) case assumes residential, watt-hour, and 0 to 100 kW blended service92 usage will be reduced by 4% from the expected load level over the course of the calendar years 2020 and 2021 as the communities that are opting out from ComEd service renew their municipal aggregation programs.
 Municipal aggregation has historically been a major factor in the rapid expansion of residential ARES supply.
-In total, there are 358 communities within the ComEd service territory that had approved aggregation as of April of 2018, exactly the same number of communities that was reported last year.
-The percentage of eligible retail customers taking blended service in this switching scenario is 52% (based on usage) as of December 2020 compared to 56% in the expected load forecast.
+In total, there are 359 communities within the ComEd service territory that had approved aggregation as of June of 2019, one community more than the number of communities that was reported last year.
+The percentage of potentially eligible retail customers taking blended service in this switching scenario is 53% (based on usage) as of December 2021 compared to 57% in the expected load forecast.